steve3p0/cs510r/project/auth_server/README.md

 so I could assert the values after (and outside of) the futures call.
 I don't see any mechanism for this at all.

 Additionally, I tried to pass in params by reference to the futures call so that I could set those params after the HTTP POST.
 My thinking was that since those params are passed by reference, I could evaluate (assert) the results after the call.
+These future calls are performed in the same thread or it is performed a synchronous manner so returning a value or passing a result by value SHOULD be trivial.
+It's not.

 I kept getting errors stating that my param passed by reference "does not live long enough".
 From what I can tell, this is by design.
 I found no reference to help get around this.